-- Algebra I or Algebra A & B which may be taken in grades 7-8 or 8-9; - Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10; - A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement. - Algebra II; and - The fourth unit may be either:

-A math unit approved by DESE beyond Algebra II; or

-A computer science flex credit may be taken in the place of a fourth math credit.
+- 1) Algebra I or Algebra A & B which may be taken in grades 7-8 or 8-9; - 2) Geometry or Geometry A & B which may be taken in grades 8-9 or 9-10;

+- A two-year algebra equivalent or a two-year geometry equivalent may each be counted as two units of the four-unit requirement for the purpose of meeting the graduation requirement, but only serve as one unit each toward fulfilling the Smart Core requirement. - 3) Algebra II; and - 4) The fourth unit may be either: - A math unit approved by DESE beyond Algebra II; or - A computer science flex credit may be taken in the place of a fourth math credit.
-Natural Science: three (3) units

-- DESE approved biology 1 credit; - DESE approved physical science 1 credit; and

-- A third unit that is either: - An additional science credit approved by DESE; or

-A computer science flex credit may be taken in the place of a third science credit.
+- a.
+DESE approved biology 1 credit; - b.
+DESE approved physical science 1 credit; and - c.
+A third unit that is either: - An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.

-Social Studies: three (3) units Civics - one-half (1⁄2) unit World History - one unit American History - one unit Other social studies - one-half (1⁄2) Unit
+- Civics one-half (1⁄2) unit

+- World History one unit

+- American History one unit

+- Other social studies one-half (1⁄2) Unit